pulibrary/lux/README.md

 ## To publish a new version to npm:

+1. If you don't already have np installed, `yarn global add np`.
+If you are running an old version of node (e.g. Node 12), you may need to install an older version of np (e.g. `yarn global add np@5.0.0`)
 1. Pull latest main with merged changes.
 2. Run `yarn release`
 3.  :tada: